Panasonic's EV Solar Roof Gives New Meaning To Having A 'Sunroof'

 Shingo Okamoto, who was behind creating the technology for vehicles at Panasonic, told Bloomberg that this sector of the solar industry will thrive, explaining, “Car roofs have the potential to become a new market for solar panels.
 We made history in the auto industry and in the solar industry with the sun powering mass-produced cars for the first time in the world.”

-Tesla CEO Elon Musk gave us another way to look at solar panels when presenting his earlier this year.
+Tesla CEO Elon Musk gave us another way to look at solar panels when presenting his new solar roof earlier this year.
 The tiles themselves have embedded photovoltaics to create a better looking home.
 From the perspective of someone walking by, they wouldn’t be able to tell the difference between a solar and traditional rooftop.
 Similarly, having a sleek design that can draw even more power on top of an EV would be a huge draw.

 With a between Panasonic and Tesla, we could be seeing the new Model 3 with a solar roof.
 Musk said that the company would “probably offer that as an option” in a .
 No further information has been revealed and there are no mentions about a solar rooftop on the Model 3 .
 However, a month before Musk’s tweet, both companies announced their partnership and Panasonic is working at the Buffalo Gigafactory.